xdnw/GPT-javadoc/README.md

 GitHub Copilot Javadoc is a Java project that uses GitHub Copilot to generate commit messages for git diffs and Javadocs for Java classes and methods.

 ### Usage
-To generate a commit message using GitHub Copilot, run the `generateCommitMessage` method in the `CommandLineUtil` class.
+To generate a commit message using GitHub Copilot, run the `generateCommitMessage` method in the `AutoCommit` class.
 This method is the default entry point for the Gradle project, so you can simply run `./gradlew run` to start the program.
 The program will prompt you for the path to the Git repository directory, a brief description of the changes made, and how many commit message options to generate.
 It will then use GitHub Copilot to generate a list of commit message options, and prompt you to choose a commit message or write your own.
 The chosen message will be set as the commit message for the repository.

 Note:
 - You must have a valid copilot subscription (you will be prompted to authorize this application when it is run)